Exhilarating hiking through ‘Europe’s Grand Canyon’

 Today you follow the GR4 from Castellane, an old Roman road now a small country road high above the deep Verdon valley.
 The path climbs gradually to the small shepherds’ village of Chasteuil.
 This is the ideal place to stop for a picnic, before ascending to the high limestone moors and pastures.
 You then descend towards Rougon, perched on a rocky spur above the famous gorges, before finally reaching the famous Point Sublime.
 This is one of the best viewing points over the gorge, and is also a great place for spotting vultures.

 Overnight: Point Sublime (dinner included).*

-*NOTE: it may be necessary to spend an extra at La Palud (if the Auberge du Point Sublime is not available) and to add transfers to and from La Palud.
+*NOTE: it may be necessary to spend the night in nearby La Palud (if the Auberge du Point Sublime is not available) and to add transfers to and from La Palud.
 Please note that the Auberge du Point Sublime restaurant is closed on Wednesday evenings.
 If you arrive at the hotel on a Wednesday, you will be served a cold plate dinner.

 Day 3: Walk the famous Blanc-Martel Trail